netanelf/greenhouse_controller/README.md

 ## web UI

-The django admin interface can be used to create new flows (events, actions and conditions) (or this can be done via a python script upon deploying
-The web interface includes views of current sensors values current relays states, last image from the camera and more.
-There also a manual operation page for manually controlling things (without using flows)
+The Django-based web interface provides:

+- Configuration of automation flows
+- Real-time visualization of sensor data
+- Current relay states and actuator status
+- Latest captured camera image
+- Manual override controls for direct actuation

+The Django admin interface is used for advanced configuration and rule management.

 ## Lessons Learned

 ### Edge System Constraints
 - SD-card wear and limited I/O throughput require careful database management.
-	- All measurements from db.sqlite above some number (64K?) are moved to another db backup.sqlite3
+	- All measurements from db.sqlite above  a Configured retention threshold are moved to another db backup.sqlite3 to prevent excessive database growth
  	- backup.sqlite3 can be copied regularly to a strong computer
 - Power stability is critical when driving inductive loads.

+### System Design Insight
+- Designing for maintainability and observability from the beginning significantly simplifies long-term operation and troubleshooting.

 ### Reliability
 - Long-running systems require watchdog-like recovery strategies.